It’s the core of our experience with a psychopath. We experience shame when we’re with a psychopath, and we experience shame when it’s over.

 Psychopaths are experts at shaming us in so many ways.
 Even after they’re gone, the shame continues as we wonder how we allowed ourselves to be treated so poorly, how we accepted less and less until there was nothing good left, but still couldn’t let go.

 When our relationship with a psychopath started, it seemed like the best thing that ever happened to us.
 Finally, we were truly loved and appreciated.
 But then something terrible began to happen.
 As time went on, it seemed our faults and weaknesses made us unworthy of that love.
-Being slowly and painfully judged, rejected, and found unworthy by the one who loved us, and whom we loved, led us to feel deep shame.
+Being slowly and painfully judged, rejected, and found unworthy by the one who we believed loved us, and whom we loved, led us to feel deep shame.

 But now you know you were manipulated, so you know you didn’t deserve the shame you were made to feel.
 For that very same reason, you don’t deserve the shame you’re feeling now.
 When you get that, you take a giant step forward.